rjrudin/slush-marklogic-spring-boot/README.md

 1. [Bower](https://www.npmjs.com/package/bower)
 1. [Gulp](https://www.npmjs.com/package/gulp)
 1. [Git](https://git-scm.com/downloads) (required by Bower)
 1. (Optional) [Gradle](http://gradle.org/gradle-download/).
-If you have Gradle already, great - use it.
-If you don't, you can use the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) that's included in the generated project.
+If you have Gradle already, great - use it - but be sure to only use Gradle 2!
+Gradle 3 and Spring Boot do not yet get along well.
+If you don't have Gradle installed already, you can use the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) that's included in the generated project.
 Just run e.g. "./gradlew" instead of "./gradle".

 ## Getting Started